Hostile Takeover

 Okay, J flew, arms wrapped around Uzi.
 If Uzi looked down, she only saw the ground racing past.
 Her hair trailed in the wind, but when she listened, it wasn’t just air whipping past — that roar was automatic gunfire.

-J zoomed at Doll, twin assault rifles blasting.
+J zoomed toward Doll, twin assault rifles blasting.
 All to test, Uzi presumed, whether the telekinetic shield would buckle under enough continuous fire.

 Uzi felt a bit useless — without her railgun, she had no ranged options.
 The best weapon she had was the nanite stinger she’d swiped from V’s corpse.